Tharuzha/CustomTooling-Automation/TestSuites/StockLocations.md

 - Click on the "+ Stock Location" button
 - Select status "Active" from dropdown
-- Set stock location name to "Warehouse A"
+- Set stock location name (You are free to enter a suitable name)
 - Click Save button
 - Verify success message appears
 - Verify new stock location displays in list
-- Verify location name shows as "Warehouse A"
+- Verify location name shows as you entered.
 - Verify status shows as "Active"

 ## TC 059 - Edit Existing Stock Location